 - "For a more precise curl, touch up your hair using a small curling iron after it is dry."

-It doesn’t get more Rock 'n' Roll chic than Miley Cyrus's bleached faux-hawk.
-It's similar in some ways to Halle Barry's spiked pixie but with closer shaved down sides.
+It doesn’t get more rock 'n' roll chic than Miley Cyrus's bleached faux-hawk.
+It's similar in some ways to Berry's spiked pixie, but with closer, shaved-down sides.

 - Use a root-boosting product while hair is wet to set the stage for the height.

-- Dry hair completely, using your fingers or brush to direct hair up.
+- Dry hair completely, using your fingers or brush to direct strands upwards.

 - Work in some Moroccanoil Molding Cream ($30) for defined spikes and flexible hold.

 Talk about taking a risk.
-Rowan Blanchard chopped her gorgeous chestnut brown locks into this edgy pixie cut and we are 100 percent here for it.
+A few years back, Rowan Blanchard chopped her gorgeous chestnut brown locks into this edgy pixie cut, and we are 100 percent here for it.

-- "Aside from a good cut you need a great texturizing spray for fine to medium textured hair to finish your style," says Richman.
+- "Aside from a good cut, you need a great texturizing spray for fine to medium textured hair to finish your style," Richman says.

 - "Texturizing spray will create wispy movement and volume throughout your hair."
-He likes Monat Studio One Dry Texturizing Spray ($35).
+He likes Monat's Studio One Dry Texturizing Spray ($35).